 You can set up a standing order or make payments via BACS using our bank details:

 - Account Name: Forest of Dean District Council Current Account

 - Sort Code: 30-91-87

-Please make sure that your council tax payments are received by the due date to avoid getting a reminder.
-A maximum of two reminders are sent in any one year after which the instalment facility is cancelled and you will have to pay the year's council tax charge.
+Make sure that your Council Tax payments are received by the due date to avoid getting a reminder.
+A maximum of two reminders are sent in any one year after which the instalment facility is cancelled and you will have to pay the year's Council Tax charge.

 Pay by cheque

 Cheques should be made payable to 'Forest of Dean District Council' and sent to Forest of Dean District Council, Council Offices, High Street, Coleford, Glos, GL16 8HG.

 On the reverse of the cheque please remember to write your name, address and Council Tax reference (as shown on your bill).

 Non payment of Council Tax